 In terms of design, the exterior of both snowblowers turns out to be quite similar.
-In terms of construction and certain details, there is still quite a difference between the two.
+In terms of construction and details, there is still quite a difference between the two.

 The Ariens Crossover has a big intake housing at the front that has an auger attached to it.
 At the base, right behind the housing, are two wheels.
 The gas engine of the snowblower is located right above the wheels.
-The Ariens Crossover also has an adjustable snow chute that can be found between the engine and intake housing.
+The Ariens Crossover also has an adjustable snow chute that is found between the engine and intake housing.
 The handlebar of the Crossover is directly attached to the base of the snowblower.

 The Toro Snowmaster makes use of pneumatic tires that measure 11 inches in diameter, The wheels have large tread lugs which are meant to provide better traction.
 Traction is needed for the Snowmaster since the wheels make it possible for the Snowmaster to move forward,